Zakat Obligations for Saudi-Owned Businesses in Saudi Arabia

 - Do not file late — penalties of 1% of the unpaid Zakat per 30 days apply for late filing.

-- Do not confuse personal Zakat with business Zakat — ZATCA only collects from businesses.
+- Do not confuse personal Zakat with business Zakat — ZATCA only collects from registered businesses, not individuals.

-- Do not understate your Zakat base — ZATCA can audit and reassess with penalties.
+- Do not understate your Zakat base — ZATCA can audit and reassess with penalties and potential referral to tax committees.